zhufengGNSS/dpflib/README.txt

-This software provides an efficient particle filter library.
+This software provides an efficient particle filter library in C.
 See http://www.tsc.uc3m.es/~jesse/talks/COMONSENS-valencia.pdf for an introduction.